KaushalVasava/VoiceRecorder/README.md

 I know its not perfect coding in this jetpack compose composable functions but we will improve it.
-If you want to contribute to it just fix bugs and raise PR. or write to discuss bugs on linkedIn or Twitter.
+If you want to contribute to it, just fix bugs and raise PR. or write to discuss bugs on linkedIn or Twitter.

 Follow me on :